sarmadjari/ConfigureMyWindows/AssesMyWindows11Security.md

 The PowerShell script `AssesMyWindows11Security.ps1` has several important security checks aligned with CIS Benchmark recommendations for Windows 11:

-The PowerShell script `AssesMyWindows11Security.ps1` has several important security checks aligned with CIS Benchmark recommendations for Windows 11:

 ### 1. **AssessSMBv1**
    - **Checks**: Whether SMBv1 is disabled.
    - **CIS Recommendation**: SMBv1 should be disabled due to security vulnerabilities.